 Yes, books brought us together, and here are just a few snippets of our on-line friendship: 1) I was her first guest blogger when she opened up her wonderful site to guest posts; 2) She hosted my Land of Hope book tour, designed my logo (see below read my book, reviewed it and hosted a give-away; 3) When I visited Korea a couple of months ago, she helped me out with her insightful, two-part guest post on Tips From a Reader Not a Writer (Part Two); 4) She recently spent many of her waking hours as well as sleepless nights going through The Same Moon, after I did a few rewrites with the intention of publishing a paperback in 2013.
 I also made her cry many sad tears, as well as a few smiles, as she dived in a journey with Pearl, the protagonist in my books If you have not read her fabulous Review for The Same Moon, make sure you pop into her site and check it out.
 Do you think words are enough to show my gratitude to such an amazing woman?
 I hardly think so!

-I’m not sure how EXACTLY Facebook managed to pick out Sandra and Maria out of around 200 new friends I have made in 2012 - a total of 632 as of today.
+I’m not sure how EXACTLY Facebook managed to pick out Sandra and several other friends out of around 200 new friends I have made in 2012 - a total of 632 as of today.
 I have a feeling that some people would accuse Facebook for invasion of their privacy.
 Personally, I don’t care – I was just delighted to welcome them into my life, as I do with many other friends.
 My Twitter followers are increasing at a steady pace, with around 2660, give or take, GoodReads pals of 604.
 I know that many of these are just ‘statistics’ and we may never meet in real life (Some I have every intention to hook up with), but does that make them less real or less valuable?

 I don’t think so.
 What do you think?
 I’d love to hear your stories and your opinions, so do drop me a line below and share your thoughts with me.